-Izuu’s Saba Sugata-zushi (whole mackerel sushi), which began as a rustic feast, has been refined by skilled chefs and delivered to the world.
+Izuu’s Saba Sugata-sushi (whole mackerel sushi), which began as a rustic feast, has been refined by skilled chefs and delivered to the world.
 It is also well-loved in Kyoto’s hanamachi (geisha districts) as a colorful addition to the ozashiki (banquets entertained by geisha).
-The Saba Sugata-zushi is made from the fatty flesh of quality chub mackerel from the seas around Japan, Goshumai (Goshu rice) from Shiga Prefecture, and kelp from Hokkaido to wrap around the whole sushi.
+The Saba Sugata-sushi is made from the fatty flesh of quality chub mackerel from the seas around Japan, specially selected rice, and kelp from Hokkaido to wrap around the whole sushi.
 The sushi prepared as gifts is also wrapped in bamboo sheaths to preserve its taste.

-Please enjoy tradition and refinement through the Saba Sugata-zushi embellished with Kyoto’s food culture and the aesthetics of the hanamachi.
+Please enjoy tradition and refinement through the Saba Sugata-sushi embellished with Kyoto’s food culture and the aesthetics of the hanamachi.

 The quality of the ingredients determines the essence of a dish and even the most skilled chef cannot create a first-class dish out of poor ingredients.
 In the belief that “better ingredients make for a skilled chef,” we purchase our ingredients that have been selected with a discerning eye before they are put on the market from long-standing suppliers.